jenniferlu123/robo-advisor/README.md

 pip install -r requirements.txt
 ```

-## Alpha Vantage set up
+## Alpha Vantage account set up

-Please set up an account at [Alpha Vantage](https://www.alphavantage.co/) website and obtain an Alpha Advantage API KEY.
+Please set up an account at [Alpha Vantage](https://www.alphavantage.co/) and obtain an Alpha Advantage API KEY.
 Then, update that information in the ".env" file:

     ALPHAVANTAGE_API_KEY = "EXAMPLE"

 ## Email template set up

-If you are interested in using this program's email capabilities to send out stock price movement alerts, please set up an account at [Sendgrid](https://signup.sendgrid.com/) website, and obtain a Sendgrid API KEY.
-Then, please update the ".env" file using your Sendgrid API KEY and email address (the one you used to set up the Sendgrid account):
+If you are interested in using this program's email capabilities to send out stock price movement alerts, please set up an account at [Sendgrid](https://signup.sendgrid.com/), and obtain a Sendgrid API KEY.
+Then, using that information please update the ".env" file using your Sendgrid API KEY and email address (the one you used to set up the Sendgrid account):

     SENDGRID_API_KEY="EXAMPLE"
     MY_EMAIL_ADDRESS="EXAMPLE"

 ## SMS template set up

-If you are interested in using this program's SMS capabilities to send stock price movement alerts, please set up an account at [Twilio](https://www.twilio.com/try-twilio) website, and obtain a Twilio Account SID, Twilio Auth Token, and Twilio phone number to send out SMS messages.
-Then, please update the following three credentials in the ".env" file:
+If you are interested in using this program's SMS capabilities to send stock price movement alerts, please set up an account at [Twilio](https://www.twilio.com/try-twilio), and obtain a Twilio Account SID, Twilio Auth Token, and Twilio phone number to send out SMS messages.
+Then, using that information please update the following three credentials in the ".env" file:

     TWILIO_ACCOUNT_SID="EXAMPLE"
     TWILIO_AUTH_TOKEN="EXAMPLE"